esm-tools/esm_tools/docs/esm_variables.rst

-   available_versions,  List of supported versions of the component or coupled setup. git-repository,      Address of the model's git repository. branch,              Branch from where to clone. destination,         "Name of the folder where the model is download and compiled, in a coupled setup." comp_command,        Command used to compile the component. executable,          Name of the component executable file.
+   available_versions,  List of supported versions of the component or coupled setup. git-repository,      Address of the model's git repository. branch,              Branch from where to clone. destination,         "Name of the folder where the model is downloaded and compiled, in a coupled setup." comp_command,        Command used to compile the component. install_bins,        "Path inside the component folder, where the component is compiled by default.
+This path is necessary because, after compilation, ESM-Tools needs to copy the binary from this path to the ``<component/setup_path>/bin`` folder."

 Runtime variables
 -----------------